a-shahov/test-task/README.md

 # alt-bins

 alt-bins is a line-oriented query alt linux binary packages tool.
-Outputs JSON with all packages that are in the p10 branch but are missing in sisyphus, all packages that are in the sisyphus branch but are missing in p10, also all packages in sisyphus which have higher version than in p10 branch.
+Outputs JSON with all packages that are in the aux branch but are missing in main branch, all packages that are in the main branch but are missing in aux branch, also all packages in main which have higher version than in aux branch.

 **package**